emptymalei/blog/_posts/2016-10-30-is-brain-optimal-for-information-storage.md

 <figcaption>In $D$, EPSP amplitude is an representation of synaptic weight.</figcaption>
 </figure>

-### higher reciprocal connection probability in sequence hypothesis
+### reciprocal connections in sequence hypothesis
 The same phenomenon of higher reciprocal connection probability was also observed when simulating the sequence hypothesis of information storage.
+But the probability equals to the squared probability of connection probability.

 <figure markdown="1">
 ![]({{ site.baseurl }}/assets/posts/is-brain-optimal-for-information-storage/sequence-bi.png)
-<figcaption></figcaption>
+<figcaption>All black lines: results of attractor state simulation.
+Orange line: results of sequence simulation.</figcaption>
 </figure>